turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 *Some additional things to note:*

-- #1 & #2 in our `Better Explanation` shows how the interpreter deals with hoisting variables and function declarations.
+- #1 & #2 show how the interpreter deals with hoisting variables and function declarations.
 Many explanations for hoisting will describe hoisting as _The process of implicitly moving the declaration of variables and functions to the top of their scope_.
-Many people interpret this to mean that these declarations are literally moved and most visuals online show just that.
+Many people interpret this to mean that these declarations are literally moved up... and most visuals online show just that.
 What really happens is that these declarations are stored in memory during the compile phase of the code.
 - #5 states that invoking the function `calculateEvals` creates a new execution context.
 This happens whenever a function is invoked.
 Conceptually, you could think of the execution context as an object that keeps track of scope and the variable environment within that function, the scope chain, and that value of `this`.
 - #5 also talks about the function returning - which is another way of saying that the function has completed.
-It also references [garbage collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management) - which is a process where the JavaScript engine 'automatically' frees up values stored in memory that are not used anymore.
+It also references [garbage collection](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management) - which is a process where the JavaScript engine 'automatically' frees up values stored in memory that are not being used anymore.

 #### Turn and Talk